jonathansick/paperweight/doc/demo/basics.rst

 ----------------------------

 Now that we know where our LaTeX document is, we can open it as a ``FilesystemTexDocument``.
-Note we also provide a ``GitTexDocument`` to work with documents stored in an arbitrary commit within a git repo.
+Note we also provide a ``GitTexDocument`` class to work with documents stored in an arbitrary commit within a git repo.
 We'll get to that in a separate demo.

 .. code:: python